This brief tutorial shows students and new users how to install Apache2 HTTP server on Ubuntu 18.04 | 16.04.

-This is pretty simple.
+This should be pretty simple.
 It only takes a single line of commands to install Apache2 on Ubuntu servers.
 The difficult part is configuring it and there are many opinions of how to properly do it.

-By now you probably already know what Apache2 web server is.
-If you don’t know, it is the most popular web server in used today.
-Many of the WordPress and other content management systems websites you see online today run Apache2.
+If you’re reading this post, then you probably know a thing or two about Apache2 web server.
+If you don’t know, it is the most popular web server in use today.
+Many of the websites and blogs you read online today probably run on Apache2.

 Step 1: Installing Apache2 server